rajat-sh/Linux_FileSystem/Partition.md

 +-------------------------+-------------------------+

-his layout represents a disk with:
+This layout represents a disk with:

     Partition 1: Linux (ext4).
     Partition 2: Windows (NTFS).